Wine producers can claim a subsidy for cellar door and mail-order sales, and for certain uses of their own wines.

 Certain supporting documentation is required for the first claim in each financial year.
 You must also keep records and provide these to us on request.

-For all inquiries about liquor licensing, please contact the Victorian Commission for Gambling and Liquor Regulation.
+For all enquiries about liquor licensing, please contact the Victorian Liquor Commission.